geopm/geopm/service/docs/source/geopmwrite.1.rst

 -I, --info-all  Print a list of all available controls with their descriptions,
                 if any.
 -c, --cache     Create a cache file for the geopm::PlatformTopo object if one
+                does not exist or if the existing cache is from a previous boot cycle.
+If a privileged user requests this option (e.g. root or if invoked with sudo) the file path will be ``/run/geopm-service/geopm-topo-cache`` and the permissions will
+                be ``-rw-r--r--``, i.e. 644.
+If a non-privileged user requests
-                does not exist.
-File permissions of the cache file are set to "-rw-rw-rw-", i.e. 666.
-The path for the cache file is "/tmp/geopm-topo-cache".
-If the file exists no operation will be performed.
+                this option the file path will be ``/tmp/geopm-topo-cache-<UID>`` and the permissions will be ``-rw-------``, i.e. 600.
+If the file exists from the current boot cycle and has the proper permissions no operation will be performed.
 To force the creation of a new cache file, remove the existing cache file prior to executing this command.
 -h, --help      Print brief summary of the command line usage information, then
                 exit.
 -v, --version   Print version of :doc:`geopm(7) <geopm.7>` to standard output,